-Press Menu → Sweep → "Linear" to enable the linear sweep.
+When the Shift key is illuminated, press Home/Menu → Sweep → "Linear" to enable the linear sweep.
 A straight line is displayed on the waveform on the screen, indicating that the output frequency varies linearly.

 Figure 2-8 Linear Sweep

 Log Sweep